Manage Azure AD B2C with Microsoft Graph

 - Select the Directory + Subscription icon in the portal toolbar, and then select the directory that contains your Azure AD B2C tenant.

-- In the Azure portal, search for and select Azure Active Directory.
+- In the Azure portal, search for and select Azure AD B2C.

-- Record the Application ID that appears on the Registered app overview page.
+- Record the Application (client) ID that appears on the application overview page.
 You use this value in a later step.

 Grant API access